 4 oz softened butter (115g)

 Add 1 cup (240ml) of the buttermilk to the mixture, using the pastry stirrup to mix.
-Add small amounts of the remaining buttermilk, using your hands to lightly knead into biscuit dough.
+Add small amounts of the remaining buttermilk or flour if needed for a soft but not sticky dough.
+Use your hands to lightly knead into biscuit dough for about 30 seconds.

 Lightly flour a wooden board and turn the dough out onto the board.
 Using your hands, pat the dough into a circle to a 1.5” thickness (3.8cm.)
 Cut the biscuits using a 2.5” biscuit cutter (6.3cm) and place on the baking sheet lined with parchment paper.